 Sometimes, a coordinating conjunction might be used to connect two words as opposed to connecting two independent clauses; therefore, this would not create a compound sentence.

-EXAMPLE "I could pet a dog or cat," is an example of a coordinating conjunction connecting two words.
+⇐ EXAMPLE "I could pet a dog or cat" is an example of a coordinating conjunction connecting two words.

 Consider the following two groups of sentences, and decide if they make sense.
-Corrections will be surrounded in orange.

 Group A